openshift/training/beta-2-setup.md

     https://fqdn.of.master:8444

+It may take up to 90 seconds for the web console to be available after restarting the master (when you changed the authentication settings).

 You will first need to accept the self-signed SSL certificate.
 You will then be asked for a username and a password.
 Remembering that we created a user previously, `joe`, go ahead and enter that and use the password (redhat) you set